Why is my VA Disability effective date so important?

 VA Disability Effective Date Rules

 Date Entitlement to the Benefit Began or Date the VA Received Application

 The general rule for effective dates on the first application is based upon the date medical evidence of the disability existed or the date the VA received your application, whichever is later.
 For example, suppose a veteran is diagnosed with PTSD in January 2018 and applies for benefits in March 2018.
-It is most likely that veteran’s effective date is March 2018.
+It is most likely that the veteran’s effective date is March 2018.